sujalamatya/movies-watchlist/README.md

 ## Getting Started

+First, get the tmdb api key from https://www.themoviedb.org/settings/api (store it in the .env file).

-First, run the development server:
+run the development server:

 ```bash
 install node